niehusst/ComplianceAccomplice/README.md

 email system configuration.
 To enable Compliance Accomplice to see your email, you must send emails through the filter installed on your own server (using incoming/outgoing ports to block the message from sending before filter) and the system would use normal addresses.

+**NOTE:** The Google Cloud project that hosted this code has been taken down, as has the email address (compliance.accomplice@gmail.com).
+For this code to work, you will have to set up your own Cloud server to host you, and designate a new intermediary email address.

 ### Authors
  * **Bogdan Abaev** - [abaevbog](https://github.com/abaevbog)
  * **Liam Niehus-Staab** - [niehusst](https://github.com/niehusst)